Abdulrehman-Shaikh1010/NeuroScope.ai/README.md

 [Optional: Add screenshots or a link to a demo GIF here.]

 🧑‍💻 Author
-Built with ❤️ by Abdulrehman Shaikh (DevShaikhX)
+Built with ❤️ by Abdulrehman Shaikh (DevShaikhX)"# NeuroScope.ai"